 This feature is now available on many models, not just high-end ranges.
 It's usually listed in the stove features but always confirm before buying if this is a desired essential.
 Range prices vary considerably depending on features, brand and design style, cooking technology, baking oven specifications, type of cooktop, number of burners, exterior finish and whether it is electric, propane, or natural gas fuel.

 If having to work on the bottom element when cleaning or wiping spills is your biggest range pet peeve, you'll love this new hidden bake element convenience design.
 Another convenient range feature is a self-cleaning cycle.
 Once you've had one, you won't want to be without it.
 The same holds for the hidden bake element design; it's a keeper.

 Want to cut your kitchen cleaning even more?
 Consider a smooth-top cookstove on your next electric stove purchase.
 Note that there are mixed reviews when it comes to smooth glass or ceramic cooktops, especially how much work it can be to maintain them.
 But once you've found a cooktop cleaner that works well for your specific range, you'll breeze through that cleaning.

 Some find these more work overall and especially when it comes to keeping them spot or stain free.
 And there are things you cannot do on a smooth top cooktop.
 So this style of range does, unfortunately, have a learning curve.
-That said, others love these sleek, stylish look (regardless the added cleaning) and wouldn't consider returning to a coil element style, ever.
+That said, others love these sleek, stylish look (regardless of the added cleaning) and wouldn't consider returning to a coil element style, ever.